 Step 3: Interview The Candidates

-One of the biggest reasons why people end up dissatisfied with their contractor is that they didn’t know the right questions to ask before they made their decision.
-When you meet with your contracting candidates you should treat it like a job interview.
+One of the biggest reasons why people end up dissatisfied with their contractors is that they didn’t know the right questions to ask before they made their decision.
+When you meet with your contracting candidates you should treat it as a job interview.

 They are literally interviewing for your job so don’t be afraid to ask tough questions.
 The time to find out information about your contractor is before you hire them, not after.